rust-lang/rfcs/active/0000-raw-reform.md

 `T: Unsized`.
 This could be potentially worked around by a very specific exception to the blanket impl for `T = [U]`.

+* Coercing to a raw slice to perform an unchecked operation completely clobbers all lifetime information that would otherwise normally be available.
+This is unfortunate.

 # Alternatives

 * All of this design can be *easily* implemented *right now* thanks to DST, except for the unsafe